knative-extensions/eventing-redis/source/README.md

 ### Prerequisites

 * A Redis installation.
-Instructions to deploy a local Redis are above.
+(Instructions to deploy a local Redis are above)
-A cloud based Redis can be installed on IBM Cloud (for example), at https://cloud.ibm.com/catalog/services/databases-for-redis

-* An understanding of Redis Stream basics: https://redis.io/topics/streams-intro, and some of the commands specific to Streams: https://redis.io/commands#stream
+* An understanding of Redis Stream basics: https://redis.io/topics/streams-intro, and some of the commands specific to Streams: https://redis.io/commands#stream.

 ### Resource fields